c4spar/deno-codeview/README.md

 ## Permissions

-- **--allow-all**: To run test's, coverage and genhtml and to pass all the permission flags to `deno test` which are required by your test's.
+- **--allow-all**: To run test's, coverage, genhtml and the webview and to pass all the permission flags to `deno test` which are required by your test's.
 - **--unstable**: Required for coverage.

 ## Installation